Get Revising Responsive Website

 Since all the pages being designed were based on existing ones, we had a solid understanding of which elements to retain, which to redesign, and which new elements to introduce.
 Collaborating closely with the product owner, we were able to define the content for several key areas, including identifying the three promotional elements on the homepage and determining the types of content they would feature.

 To ensure accuracy and realism in the wireframes, I incorporated as much real content as possible.
 For any existing copy on the site, I used the actual text in the wireframes.
-For content that hadn’t yet been created, I added placeholder text, ensuring the designs were based on real-world scenarios and would feel cohesive once the content was finalized.
+For content that hadn’t yet been created, I added placeholder text, ensuring the designs were based on real-world scenarios and would feel cohesive once the content was finalised.